thaolt/rebal/README.md

 The `tlsf` (*Two-Level Segregated Fit*) memory allocator included in VMIR is, in turn, a public-domain implementation originating from [http://tlsf.baisoku.org](https://web.archive.org/web/20160322014215/https://tlsf.baisoku.org/), based on the documentation at [http://rtportal.upv.es/rtmalloc/allocators/tlsf/index.shtml](https://web.archive.org/web/20070629065219/http://rtportal.upv.es/rtmalloc/allocators/tlsf/index.shtml).

-I therefore want to give credit where credit is due.
+Although, the `rebal` allocator is a bit different from `tlsf` allocator now.
+I still want to give credit where credit is due.
 Some of the external links may no longer be available; access via the Wayback Machine may be required.

 ## Examples